tech4GT/image-sequencer/CONTRIBUTING.md

   UI.onSetup(options.step);
   var output;

+  /* the progressObj argument is not needed if you donot wish to suplly your owin progress bar */ function draw(input,callback,progressObj) {
-  function draw(input,callback,progressObj) {
+  // function draw(input,callback) {

-    //If you wish to supply your own progress bar you need to override progressObj progressObj.stop()
+    /*If you wish to supply your own progress bar you need to override progressObj This is optional
+    */
+    /* Stop the current progress spinner */ progressObj.stop()
-    progressObj.overrideFlag = true;
+    /* Tell image sequencer that you will supply your own progressBar */ progressObj.overrideFlag = true;
-    progressObj = /* Your own progress Bar */
+    /* Override object and give your own progress Bar */ progressObj = /* Your own progress Bar */

     UI.onDraw(options.step);